seanode/seanode.github.io/_posts/2013-04-24-seattle-nodejs-may-meetup.md

 ---
 {% include JB/setup %}

-**5/7/13 Update**: We will be meeting in the 4th floor conference room past the lobby doors and to the right (from the Marion and 2nd ave entrance).
+**5/8/13 Update**: We will be meeting on the **8th** floor of SURF.
+On the 8th floor, go in through the front doors, and turn left to find the open meetup space.

 ***